About the Course

 Throughout this experience trainees acquire the skills, knowledge and understanding of the range of elements which make an outstanding teacher, as specified in the Teachers’ Standards; from developing good relationships with children and other colleagues to promote learning, to working within a framework and national and school policies to deliver the Curriculum.
 Experience in school progresses from observing and working alongside the class teacher, to taking full responsibility, initially for individuals and groups, and later, for a whole class.

 “I genuinely enjoy the work I do for the training school and I love how positive and progressive it is!”
-S. McCarthy July 2020, Class Teacher, Subject Leader, Mentor and Link Tutor with 2Schools Consortium
+S. McCarthy, Class Teacher, Subject Leader, and Adaptive Teaching Expert trainer with 2Schools Consortium

 Training sessions

-Training sessions are delivered weekly (during the Autumn and Spring term) by a range of experienced teachers, outstanding practitioners and leading figures in their field.
-Training is regularly updated and addresses the latest and most topical issue in today’s teaching, including pedagogy and cognitive Load Theories, British Values, cultural capital, engagement and underachievement.
+Training sessions are delivered weekly throughout the year by a range of experienced teachers, outstanding practitioners and leading figures in their field.

 Trainees are expected to develop their subject knowledge and understanding through directed tasks in school, assignments and personal study.